 Please HOP over and say HELLO to both of my featured links, and tell them Marianne sent you!

-So that´s the CBBH Photo Challenge for March, folks.
+So that´s the CBBH Photo Challenge for April, folks.

 Remember, all you have to do is post your entry by the end of the month, tag your entry ‘CBBH Photo Challenge’, link back to this blog and, most importantly, don´t forget to add links to any two blogs that you´ve commented on during the past month, so that we can all HOP OVER and have a look.

 For more information on how the CBBH Photo Challenge works click here.

 I hope everyone taking part enjoys the exposure the CBBH Photo Challenge offers to featured blogs and, who knows, you may end up finding a new favourite!

 [CBBH logo Image credit: (cc) Mostly Dans]